Eagle Awards: 1977: conception and debut

-The Eagle Awards were set up by Mike Conroy, Nick Landau, Colin Campbell, Phil Clarke, and Richard Burton.
-Because the Eagle symbol was perceived (as described by Burton) as "a standard of quality ... seldom reached" in early 1977, the Eagle Awards were named "with official blessing from IPC" (Eagle's then-publisher).
+The Eagle Awards were set up by prominent British comics enthusiasts Mike Conroy, Nick Landau, Colin Campbell, Phil Clarke, and Richard Burton.
+Because the Eagle logo was perceived (as described by Burton) as "a standard of quality ... seldom reached" in early 1977, the Eagle Awards were named "with official blessing from IPC" (Eagle's former publisher).

-The Eagles were launched at the British Comic Art Convention, the earliest British fan convention devoted entirely to comics (and usually known by the moniker Comicon).
-The first awards ceremony was held 3 September 1977, at the Bloomsbury Centre Hotel, London.
+The Eagle Awards were launched at the British Comic Art Convention, the earliest British fan convention devoted entirely to comics (and usually known by the moniker Comicon).
+The first awards ceremony was held on 3 September 1977 at the Bloomsbury Centre Hotel, London.
 The 1978 and 1979 awards were also presented at the British Comic Art Convention.
 Almost from the beginning, the awards included separate UK and US sections.